The Mauritan capital of Port Louis is home to one of the UNESCO World Heritage Sites that tell a rich history of the island, the Aapravasi Ghat.

 Officials from the Aapravasi Trust Fund estimate that in the period between 1834 and 1910, Mauritius had received about 466,000 indentured labourers, most of whom never went back to their countries of origin.

-An interesting fact is that while the pay was not satisfactory, the indentured labourers were lured to board the shipd from their countries of origin to Mauritius with the allure of finding gold easily.
+An interesting fact is that while the pay was not satisfactory, the indentured labourers were lured to board the ships from their countries of origin to Mauritius with the allure of finding gold easily.
 They were lied to that in the island they would never have to dig into the ground to look for gold because it was all over the surface and would just be picked.

 Each ship that came to Mauritius in this cause ferried between 280 and 320 indentured immigrants.